 - Big hedgers (Dealers or commercial players): They deal in the futures markets for hedging purposes, i.e. to cover their operations or other trading positions.
 Examples of hedgers include investment banks and big industrial and agricultural giants.

-The reason we have used the word big here is because we are interested in those who can make a sizeable impact on prices if they choose to initiate buying and selling activities, i.e. the big whales.
-Big can also mean that they invest significantly in research and in understanding the product and therefore they tend to be on the correct side of the market (or opposite when dealing with hedgers).
+The reason we have used the word big here is that we are interested in those who can make a sizeable impact on prices if they choose to initiate buying and selling activities, i.e. the big whales.
+Big can also mean that they invest significantly in research and in understanding the product and therefore they tend to be on the correct side of the market (or the opposite when dealing with hedgers).

 Every COT report contains information on many assets, and this information comes in the form of long/short for both participants (speculators and hedgers), therefore, we have 4 sets of data for each asset and to simplify this, we can net the longs with the shorts and get a net value, that is, net speculative positions vs net hedging positions.